 M.S. (specializations listed below)

 Faculty: Professor McCurdy, chair.

 College Student Personnel: Associate Professor Branch, director.
-Assistant Professor Vaccaro; Professor Emeritus Schaffran; Associate Professor Emeritus Knott.
+Associate Professor Vaccaro; Professor Emeritus Schaffran; Associate Professor Emeritus Knott.

 MASTER OF SCIENCE SPECIALIZING IN DEVELOPMENTAL SCIENCE

 This M.S. program is designed to immerse students in a specialized area of human development and family studies, while providing a strong emphasis on policy, research, and practical knowledge of the field.
-Graduates from this program are prepared for leadership positions in human service and education administration, research and policy organizations, and for advanced academic work at the Ph.D. level.
+Graduates from this program are prepared for advanced positions in human service and education administration, research and policy organizations, and for advanced academic work at the Ph.D. level.

 Master of Science specializing in Marriage and Family Therapy